Information for New Members

-If you have completed the Beginner's Course: Congratulations on completing our course.
+If you have completed our Beginner Course: Congratulations !
 We hope you found it interesting, informative and most of all, enjoyable!

 Buying your own archery gear

 if you are a new junior member or a new senior member who is not quite sure how long you will be involved in the sport, then we recommend a beginner’s set which contains all you need to start with.
 This is similar to the equipment you have used on the course, and costs a minimum of around $700 from local archery shops.
 This set can grow with you as you gain more strength and confidence.
 If you have stopped growing and/or are feeling committed long term to archery then you may wish to consider a more advanced (and more expensive) option.

-Please contact a reputable supplier when getting your first set, such as Advanced Archery, Archery Warehouse, or Attitude Archery, as they will give good advice on bow size selection and will help you through your options.
-At this stage, we strongly recommend not buying used gear unless you know exactly what you are looking for and are working with an experienced archer.
+Please contact a reputable local supplier when getting your first set, such as Archery Warehouse, Advanced Archery, or Attitude Archery, as they will give good advice on bow size selection and will help you through your options.
+At this beginning stage, we strongly recommend not buying used gear unless you know exactly what you are looking for and are working with an experienced archer.